 Taimali Golden Needle Mountain Introduction

-Every year from August to September, along the winding and narrow mountain roads intersecting with the sea, one climbs to an elevation of 1,450 meters, where a vast expanse of golden daylilies unfolds before the eyes, giving rise to the name Jinzheng Mountain (Daylily Mountain).
-The hiking trail is equipped with several pavilions and observation decks that provide a broad view of the flower sea and the cityscape below.
-With a view facing the ocean, one can even gaze across the entire Pacific Ocean.
-Every angle reveals different scenery, and at the summit lies a first-order triangulation point, a part of Taiwan’s Minor 100 Peaks, which is truly breathtaking!
-Shuangru Peak (Twin Peaks) is the highest point of Jinzheng Mountain and offers the best vantage point for enjoying the flowers, as it is recognized as the area where daylilies are most densely populated.
-Entering the nearby Sunrise Pavilion or Millennium Pavilion, one can admire the sea of flowers shrouded in mist, watching the golden waves of flowers rolling in like a dreamy wonderland.
-Along the way, vendors sell dishes made from daylilies, allowing visitors to enjoy fried daylilies, daylily tea eggs, and cold daylily salad at the observation decks overlooking the stunning flower sea—truly delightful!
-Dried daylilies are also available for purchase to take home for cooking!
-The climate here is rich and varied, creating excellent conditions for plant growth, with flowers blooming in every season: cherry blossoms from January to March, wild lilies from April to May, hydrangeas from June to July, daylilies from August to October, and maple leaves from November to December.
-This area also produces dragon fruit, hibiscus flowers, Taifeng tea, and lychee, providing both visual and culinary satisfaction, ensuring that your visit from afar will be worthwhile.
+Every year from August to September, along the ridge that intertwines mountains and sea, you will journey through winding and narrow mountain roads, climbing up to an altitude of 1,450 meters.
+What greets your eyes is a vast expanse of golden flower blankets, which is why this place is named Jinzhenshan (Golden Needle Mountain) due to its abundant production of daylilies.
+The hiking trails are equipped with several pavilions and viewpoints, offering wide vistas where you can overlook the entire flower sea and the cityscape below.
+With the mountains at your back and the sea in front, you can even gaze out over the vast Pacific Ocean.
+Each angle presents a different view, and hidden at the summit is a first-class trigonometrical point known as the Little Hundred Peaks of Taiwan, delivering constant surprises!
+Shuangru Peak is the highest point of Jinzhenshan, making it the best vantage point for flower viewing, and it is widely recognized as the area with the densest concentration of daylilies.
+Walking into the nearby Shuguang Pavilion or Millennium Pavilion, you can enjoy the flower sea surrounded by mist, watching the waves of golden flowers undulate like a dreamland.
+Along the way, there are vendors selling daylily dishes, allowing you to sit at the viewpoint paired with an unbeatable flower sea while enjoying fried daylily, daylily tea eggs, and cold mixed daylilies—it's truly delightful!
+You can also purchase dried daylilies to take home for your own cooking!
+The climate here is rich in variations, providing excellent conditions for plant growth, with flowers blooming in every season: cherry blossoms from January to March, wild lilies from April to May, hydrangeas from June to July, daylilies from August to October, and maple leaves from November to December.
+The region also produces dragon fruit, hibiscus flowers, Tai Fung tea, and lychee among other agricultural products, satisfying both your visual and taste buds, ensuring that your journey here will be well worth it.